< | Help Index | >

 Example 1 Timing Diagram

-1. The Mistral begins by scanning for shorts, LED's and permanent connections.
-The output "Scanning for shorts, LED's and permanent connections" goes active.
+1. The Mistral begins by scanning for shorts, LEDs and permanent connections.
+The output "Scanning for shorts, LEDs and permanent connections" goes active.

 2. "Scanning for switches" goes active indicating the Mistral has completed scanning for shorts, etc. and has begun looking for switch presses.